Ovsiankina/ai-powered-pdf-sorter/README.md

 - `requirements.txt`: Lists all Python dependencies
 - `README.md`: This file, containing project documentation

+## Known limitations

+In the current state, the app recognizes only a very small "hard coded" set of document types.
+In the future, It'd be nice to have the document type description in a file that can be edited by the model itself.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.